Cac1231/Cac1231.github.io/_pages/about.md

 # About Me {#about-me}

 Hi!
 I am Can Chen, a second-year PhD student in Data Science at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu), [University of California San Diego](https://www.ucsd.edu/).
-I am fortunate to be advised by [Prof. Michael Yip](https://yip.eng.ucsd.edu).
+I am fortunate to be advised by [Prof. Michael Yip](https://yip.eng.ucsd.edu) as a member of the [Advanced Robotics and Controls Laboratory (ARCLab)](https://ucsdarclab.com/).

 My research interests lie in robot learning, machine learning, and reliable AI.
 I am especially interested in reliable decision-making and adaptation under uncertainty, with applications to robotics and intelligent systems.

 # News {#news}
+- **May 2026**: I am excited to join the Advanced Robotics and Controls Laboratory (ARCLab) and work with a group of inspiring and wonderful people 🚀!
 - **May 2025**: Our paper, "Online Detection of LLM-Generated Texts via Sequential Hypothesis Testing by Betting", co-authored with Prof. Jun-Kun Wang, has been accepted as a poster at ICML 2025 🎉!～
 - **February 2025**: Our paper, "Optimistic Interior Point Methods for Sequential Hypothesis Testing by Betting", co-authored with Prof. Jun-Kun Wang, is now available on arXiv.
 - **August 2024**: Received a Ph.D. offer from the Halıcıoğlu Data Science Institute at the University of California, San Diego!